In this article, I continue my series on methods for Resident Engineers to get a new project started.

 So, in your first round of drawing review, you were more-than-likely flipping sheets, looking for major work items, getting an idea of the lay-of-the-land.
 Now that you’re been engaged with the project and spent some time in the field, you have lots of new rabbit holes to explore.

 I really think the key to a great plan review is curiosity.
 You HAVE to have a desire to be the smartest guy/gal on the project.
 You have to want to know the answers to ALL the questions.
 And I say that, not with ego or bravado, but with intellect and professionalism.

 Take it upon yourself to really want to know & understand ALL of the facets of your job.
 Try not to leave any stones unturned.
 Drive yourself hard to REALLY understand what is being built.
 Look for gaps.
 Find questions that haven’t been asked or answered yet.
 Challenge the plan assumptions.
 Ask yourself why the Engineer did it “this way” or “that way?”
 Would YOU do it that way?

 Grind.
 Work.
 Dig.
 Be tenacious in your effort.
 Once the job gets rolling, you won’t have time to sit and study the plans, you’ll have too many other things to take care of.
 Make judicious use of your time now.

 Plan Review Focus Areas

 There are some extremely important areas of the plans that I gravitate towards.
-You might be surprised to hear that when I attack a set of drawings for the first time, I don’t take the obvious route like some: I’m not worried about the Maintenance of Traffic, and I don’t need to dive into the bridge plan details or the cross sections at this point, it’s too early in the review to waste time looking at specific plan items, we need to look at other things first.
+You might be surprised to hear that when I attack a set of drawings for the first time, I don’t take the obvious route like some: I’m not worried about the Maintenance of Traffic, I don’t need to dive into the bridge plan details or the cross sections at this point, it’s too early in the review to waste time looking at specific plan items, we need to look at other things first.

 These ideas are some of the sharpest saw blades in my toolbox.
 I’ll loan them out, you just need to make sure that you bring them back